-Dr. Sable is the director of the Echocardiography Laboratory and the director of Telemedicine for Children's National.
-He has previously served as director of the Fellowship Training Program.
+Dr. Sable is the Associate Chief of the Division of Cardiology, director of the Echocardiography Laboratory, and the director of Telemedicine for Children's National.
 He received his undergraduate education at Northwestern University, his medical education at the University of Chicago, and his pediatric residency and pediatric cardiology fellowship training at Children's National.
-He is chairman of the Sub-Board of Pediatric Cardiology of the American Academy of

-Pediatrics, past chairman of the Cardiovascular Disease in the Young section of the American Heart Association, and is an editor of the journal Pediatric Cardiology.
+He is chairman of the Sub-Board of Pediatric Cardiology of the American Academy of Pediatrics, past chairman of the Cardiovascular Disease in the Young section of the American Heart Association, and is an editor of the journal Pediatric Cardiology.
 Dr. Sable's primary interests include telemedicine, advanced echocardiography, and rheumatic heart disease.
 He has a strong interest in international medicine, having lead over a twenty medical missions to Africa to establish a sustainable congenital heart program in Uganda.
 Dr. Sable directs the fellows' weekly echocardiography conference.